 - In the FileHold Desktop Application, go to File > Connection Options.
 Select the option to Use my Windows account username and password to logon.

-Checking for Windows Authentication in the Web Client
+Checking Integrated Windows Authentication (IWA) in the Web Client